ringbuffer-org/ringbuffer_website/pages/index.rst

 About
 =====

-*RINGBUFFER.org* is a place for teaching materials for different classes dealing with electronic music and computer music.
+*RINGBUFFER.org* is a place for teaching materials dealing with electronic/computer music and music technology.
-It is also a reference guide for specific techniques and tools.
-While the main focus is on experimental and electroacoustic music, certain aspects of popular music are covered as well.

-Contents include the history of electronic music, fundamentals of signal processing for music applications, algorithms for sound synthesis, basics of different audio programming environments and Linux audio system management.

 -----